norment/redcap/README.md

   - REDCap: http://localhost:8000/redcap

 ## Docker Volumes
-As defined in [docker-compose.yml](docker-compose.yml) file, we use two volumes for REDcap deployment.
+As defined in [docker-compose.yml](docker-compose.yml) file, we use two volumes for REDCap deployment.
 The first volume, ``redcap_mysql_datavolume``, is responsible for storing SQL database files.
-The second volume, ``redcap_webserver``, stores REDcap software files, which you upgrade to move to a newer version of REDcap software.
+The second volume, ``redcap_webserver``, stores REDCap software files, which you upgrade to move to a newer version of REDCap software.
 These docker volumes are [persistent](https://docs.docker.com/storage/volumes/), in a sense that after ``docker-compose down`` the volumes are kept, and the same volumes are used after docker containers are re-started with ``docker-compose up`` (They can be removed via `docker-compose down --volumes`).

 These volumes should be locally located under